Strimzi Documentation Contributor Guide

 Maven for running the Java build

-For most documentation updates, asciidoctor offers the simplest way to check the build.
+For most documentation updates, Asciidoctor offers the simplest way to check the build.

 1.2.
 Project layout